misonuma/recursum/README.md

 -path_ref </path/to/reference.csv>
 ```

-The preprocessed data are saved in `data/yelp` by default.
+The preprocessed data will be saved in `data/yelp` by default.

 #### Amazon (based on Copycat@ACL2020, https://aclanthology.org/2020.acl-main.461/)